rune/rune/docs/src/pages/faq.md

 ### Can I Add Network Requests Into My Game?

-We don’t allow network requests of any kind.
-This protects players' privacy and allows seamless gameplay regardless of internet connection.
+Your game should not use network requests of any kind.
+Avoiding network requests protects players' privacy/security and allows seamless gameplay regardless of internet connection.
+It also guarantees that your game will keep running even if some external servers get shutdown.

 <br />
 <br />